mpolden/lftpq/README.md

 `Priorities` is a list of patterns used to deduplicate directories which contain the same media (e.g. same show, season and episode, but different release).
-Directories are deduplicated based on the order of matching patterns, where the earliest match is given the highest weight.
+Directories are deduplicated based on the order of matching patterns, where the earliest match is given the highest rank.
 For example, if the items `Foo.1.important` and `Foo.1.less.important` are determined to be the same media, then given the priorities in the example above, `Foo.1.important` would be kept and `Foo.2.less.important` would be removed from the queue.